hasan3e8/AlphaDAWG/README.md

 To wavelet transform them, use

         Rscript EMP_Transform_Wavelet.R <wavelet level> <number of samples>

+For chromosome 22, it will be (note that this chromosome generate 1998 samples),

+        Rscript EMP_Transform_Wavelet.R 1 1998

 the output will be a single matrix with \<number of samples\> of rows, named `EMP_Wavelets_.csv` in `./Data`.